socialedge/hermes/README.md

 # Hermes
-Hermes - A Public Transport Management System
+Hermes - The Municipal Transport Timetable System

 ## Bugs and Feedback
 For bugs, questions and discussions please use the [Github Issues](https://github.com/wingsofovnia/hermes/issues).